mdhkalgudaricy24-max/feature-model-benchmarking-and-evaluation/README.md

 LightGBM was selected as the champion model for its superior leaf-wise growth strategy, which better captured the non-linear patterns in the player valuation data.

 **Key Findings**

 **Beyond Goals: **The model successfully proved that social sentiment and injury history are significant drivers of market value.

 **Model Robustness:**

 By addressing multicollinearity, the model remains stable and interpretable, accurately identifying the "Real" drivers of a player's price.
-Valuation Accuracy: Achieved a final
-R
-2
-R
-2

- of 0.9339, indicating that the model explains over 93% of the variance in player market values.
+Valuation Accuracy: Achieved a final accuracy R^2 of 0.9339, indicating that the model explains over 93% of the variance in player market values.

 **Tech Stack**

 Python: Primary programming language.
 Machine Learning: LightGBM, Random Forest, XGBoost, Scikit-Learn.
 Data Analysis: Pandas, NumPy.